Project Updates

 City staff continue to communicate with representatives of Life Time Fitness regarding the future of its facility.

-Funds collected from the local option sales tax as well as contributions from athletic associations and sponsorships wil finance the design and construction of the third sheet of ice.
+Funds collected from the local sales tax as well as contributions from athletic associations and sponsorships will finance the design and construction of the third sheet of ice.
 The city continues to seek additional funding from the state to support the full project vision.
-A request of $16.5 million for future phase construction has been submitted for consideration during the 2024 legislative session.
-A decision is anticipated in May at the end of the session.

 The design for the balance of the Community Center project is anticipated at the conclusion of the Life Time negotiations and as final funding is secured.